Use this brisket calculator to estimate how much to buy, when to start cooking, and how to adjust for altitude

 A Note on Thickness

-Thickness affects cook time more than total weight because heat penetration scales with thickness, not mass (Olin College heat-transfer notes, PDF).
+Thickness affects cook time more than total weight because heat penetration scales with thickness, not mass (heat equation (thickness scaling)).
 If your brisket is unusually thick or thin, adjust expectations accordingly.

 Doneness and Safety